Wheelchair Accessible Home Modifications Can Make Your Life Easier

 Let's start at the bathroom door.
 Why do architects design, and builders insist on installing a 24" door to the bathroom?
 Wheelchairs need a minimum 32" door for a straight in approach.
 If the doorway is located in the typical hallway and requires turning a wheelchair, you'll need a 36" door.

-- Doors can be widened for wheelchair and
+- Doors too narrow can be widened for wheelchair and walker access.

-walker access.
-We remove the existing door unit, relocate the light switch,
+We remove the existing door unit and trim.
+We may have to relocate the light switch.
+Cut out the

-flooring.
-With experience, two good carpenters will complete this in about
+and proper tools, two good carpenters will complete this in about 8 hours.

 - Bathtubs can be very hazardous.
 Transferring